 Wash your hands

 Yep, scrub those hands.
 Wash them a lot.
 First thing when you get home, after you use the restroom, before and after eating, and after touching any public spaces.
 Make sure you scrub all the areas shown in the graphic

 Skin starting to crack from all the scrubbing?
 Make sure that you’re using a soap without sodium laurel sulfate (SLS), which can act as an irritant.

-Dr. Bronner’s and Everyone are sodium laurel sulfate-free soap brands that you can have Target ship to you.
+Dr. Bronner’s and Everyone are sodium laurel sulfate-free soap brands that are widely available.